Kapanui School.

 Kapa haka has been a way of building community within the school, as whānau have become involved in various ways, including making, sewing or fixing costumes, fundraising and providing transport to festivals, like the annual Takiri o te Ata Kapa Haka on the Kāpiti Coast.
 Hedley explains, “If you take a large group of students as we have – sometimes 100 or more – and you have to dress them, get them organised, transport them, look after them, then you need your community to be on board.”
 Whānau even learn the waiata and actions.

 Vidulich says it is clear how much kapa haka has strengthened the school community.
 “I hear and see our tamariki practice and perform their whaikōrero, karanga, haka and waiata – and can feel their passion, which is awesome.
-This is an integral part of the Kapanui School culture, and is supported by whānau,” he says.
+This is an integral part of the Kapapapanui School culture, and is supported by whānau,” he says.
 “New parents tell me how much they love attending our pōwhiri and that they feel as though they ‘belong’ at the school.”

-Kapanui School grandparent Denis Monaghan visiting from the United Kingdom.
+Kapapapanui School grandparent Denis Monaghan visiting from the United Kingdom.

 Parent Kiriana Papara has two children currently at the school and an older son who finished last year.
 “The school’s been very welcoming at letting whānau be involved in everything, which is really cool,” she says.
 “And the little ones as well – they’ve come along and watched it all and they love it.
 The haka is always exciting!”

-Papara says her oldest son, Iraia, grew in confidence and developed his leadership ability through his roles in kapa haka at Kapanui School.
+Papara says her oldest son, Iraia, grew in confidence and developed his leadership ability through his roles in kapa haka at Kapapapanui School.
 “It definitely helps to take on leadership roles.
 He’s an outgoing boy naturally, he would lead the haka – and then outside of kapa haka, he’s a leader within his sports groups.
 In things that he’s interested in, he’s naturally a leader, which is awesome.”

 Twelve-year-old student leader Anna Woodman-Aldridge is following in her family’s footsteps in her role as kaikaranga.
 “My sister and my dad did kapa haka,” she explains.
 “Even my grandma comes along sometimes.
 My family